 There’s no denying it the Super Bowl is the MET Gala of TV advertising.
-We’ve reviewed four of the best and the worst of this year’s Super Bowl ads.
+We’ve reviewed three of the best of this year’s Super Bowl ads.
 From Reddit’s cost-effective innovation to David Fincher’s take on American beer, the 55th Super Bowl did not disappoint, from both a football and advertising perspective.

 1. Reddit: The real Super Bowl MVP